Kaichi-Nakajima/java-project/README.md

 ### User Stories

 - As a user, I want to be able to add a show to my watch list
-- As a user, I want to be able to add a rating out of 10, the genre, the number of episodes watched, the status (on hold, completed, plan to watch, dropped) and their favorite character and the actor to each show
+- As a user, I want to be able to select a show and add a rating from 1 to 10, a list of genres,the director, number of episodes and a list of favorite characters
+- As a user, I want to be able to view the list of shows in my watchlist
 - As a user, I want to be able to remove a show from my watch list
-- As a user, I want to be able to select a show and view the details (rating, genre etc.)
+- As a user, I want to be able to view the total number of shows in my watchlist
+- As a user I want to be able to classify a show as short, medium or long
-- As a user, I want to be able to save my watch list to a file
+- As a user I want to be able to classify how recommendable a show is.
+- As a user I want to be able to see the number of short (1-25 episodes), medium (26-65 episodes) and long(66+ episode) shows
-- As a user, I want to be able to load a file that contains all existing shows in the watch list
+- As a user I want to be able to select a recommendability classification and view a list with that classification